movement-recognition/pouch-ucboard/docs/introduction.md

 ## Hardware

+## Flashing the microcontroller

+## General settings in the software

 The system-clock of the ESP32-Microcontroller is also reduced to save some power.
 Reducing it's frequency from 80MHz down to 40MHz saves around 40mA.
 Because our application does not make use of possible wireless communications, the wifi and bluetooth modules are shut down as well. this also frees up the second Analog-to-Digital-Converter on the µC-Processor-Board.

 ## Data Processing flow